Uptrend Call Working As Achillion Pharma Stock Rises 7.8% (ACHN) | Comtex SmarTrend

 SmarTrend identified an Uptrend for Achillion Pharma (NASDAQ:ACHN) on October 16th, 2019 at $6.27.
 In approximately 5 months, Achillion Pharma has returned 7.81% as of today's recent price of $6.76.

-In the past 52 weeks, Achillion Pharma share prices have been bracketed by a low of $2.35 and a high of $7.01 and are now at $6.76, 188% above that low price.
-Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has remained constant.
+In the past 52 weeks, shares of Achillion Pharma have traded between a low of $2.35 and a high of $7.01 and are now at $6.76, which is 188% above that low price.
+In the last five trading sessions, the 50-day moving average (MA) has remained constant while the 200-day MA has remained constant.

 Achillion Pharmaceuticals, Inc. operates as a biopharmaceutical company that discovers and develops solutions for infectious diseases such as HIV, hepatitis, and resistant bacterial infections.